Brand Protection

 ruaThe email address (preceded by mailto:) to which DMARC reports should be sent.

-3. From the management console of your domain host, locate the place where you can update the DNS record.
-Enter the name of your DMARC TXT record as “dmarc” followed by a period and your domain name.
+3. From the domain host management console, locate the place where the DNS record can be updated.
+Enter the name of the organization’s DMARC TXT record as “dmarc” followed by a period and the organization’s domain name.
 Some hosts will automatically append the domain name.
 Upload the record and save the changes.
-Repeat this process for each of your domains.
+Repeat this process for each domain.

-If the Google Workspace DMARC process seems a little daunting, the good news is that security service providers like Mimecast offer cloud-based DMARC tools.
-Such tools simplify DMARC implementation — for example, by providing setup wizards for creating DMARC records for all your domains.
+If the Google Workspace DMARC process or implementing DMARC to meet the upcoming PCI DSS requirements seems a little daunting, the good news is that security service providers like Mimecast offer cloud-based DMARC tools.
+Such tools simplify DMARC implementation — for example, by providing setup wizards for creating DMARC records for all domains.
 Other tools validate DMARC records and create user-friendly reports and charts for analyzing messages that failed authentication, as well as forensic reports for finding the source of malicious email messages.

-As online brand impersonation continues to grow, sites like Google and Yahoo! will implement stricter standards for senders, especially those that send thousands of emails per day.
-Mimecast stands ready to help with DMARC Analyzer and the expertise needed to meet new DMARC guidelines.
+As online brand impersonation continues to grow, sites like Google and Yahoo! will continue to implement stricter standards for senders, especially those that send thousands of emails per day.
+Mimecast stands ready to help with DMARC Analyzer and the expertise needed to meet existing and new DMARC guidelines.

 Subscribe to Cyber Resilience Insights for more articles like these